-- Model Error Mitigation: The CIRs are used to classify propagation conditions like a missing line-of-sight (LOS) link or to estimate model errors caused by MPCs.
-The goal is to use CIRs to enhance classicial positioning methods. - Fingerprinting: The CIRs are assumed spatially significant and the relation of the signal propagation to the environment is exploited for positioning by implicit modeling using a set of recorded training data. - Multipath-SLAM: The CIRs are used to jointly estimate virtual anchors (i.e. characteristic reflection points) or other significant features and the user positions.
+- Model Error Mitigation: The CIRs are used to classify propagation conditions like a missing line-of-sight (LOS) link or to estimate model errors caused by multipath components.
+The goal is to use CIRs to enhance classicial positioning methods. - Fingerprinting: The CIRs are assumed to be spatially significant and the relation of the signal propagation to the environment is exploited for positioning by implicit modeling using a set of recorded training data.

+Multipath-SLAM: The CIRs are used to jointly estimate virtual anchors (i.e. characteristic reflection points) or other significant features and the user positions.

-Since, in the recent years, many research groups have been working on CIR-based positioning in adverse environments, a dataset to compare different approaches under a common evaluation framework is highly beneficial to the community.
-Therefore, we present one using the popular Decawave 1000 UWB chip and an industrial environment recreated in a testing hall equipped with state-of-the-art positioning reference systems.
+Since, in recent years, many research groups have been working on CIR-based positioning in adverse environments, a dataset to compare different approaches under a common evaluation framework is highly beneficial to the community.
+Hence, we introduce a robotic scenario dataset using the popular Decawave 1000 UWB chip.
+For this we reconstructed an industrial environment in a testing hall equipped with state-of-the-art positioning reference systems.